joinquit3110/KhaBoom/content/quadratics/content.md

 > color: "#F6700F"
 > level: Intermediate

-    img.text-wrap(src="images/skater-1.jpg" style="shape-outside: url(images/skater-1-mask.png)" width=300 height=393)
+    img.text-wrap(src="images/skater-1.jpg" style="shape-outside: url(images/skater-1-mask.png)" width=400 height=650)

-Welcome to SkateSum, a small company that produces skateboards.
-Engineers have been working on a brand new model, the _SquareBoard_, which is finally ready to start production.
-You’ve been put in charge of finding the optimal resale price for the skateboards – and it turns out that building them is not cheap:
+Welcome to GlideTech, a small startup specializing in producing electric scooters.
+After months of research and design, the engineering team has finally completed a new model, the _EcoRide_, and production is ready to begin.
+You’ve been assigned to determine the best resale price for this new scooter model.
+However, manufacturing them doesn’t come cheap:

-* The tools and machines required to construct skateboards cost \$5,000.
+* The tools and machines required to construct scooters cost \$5,000.
 This is often called a __fixed cost__.
-* Every skateboard costs additional \$30 worth of of wood, other materials, and salary for the employees.
+* Every scooter costs additional \$30 worth of of wood, other materials, and salary for the employees.
 This is often called a __variable cost__.

-In other words, the __cost__ of producing _n_ skateboards is
+In other words, the __cost__ of producing _n_ scooters is

 {.text-center.no-voice} [cost](pill:orange) = _{x-equation(solution="5000+30×n")}_.

 ---
 > id: demand

-The new skateboards are highly anticipated, but if the price is too high, fewer people will actually buy one.
-We can show this on a chart with the price of a skateboard along the _x_-axis, and the corresponding number of people who want buy one (the __demand__) on the _y_-axis.
+The new scooters are highly anticipated, but if the price is too high, fewer people will actually buy one.
+We can show this on a chart with the price of a scooter along the _x_-axis, and the corresponding number of people who want buy one (the __demand__) on the _y_-axis.

 Which of these charts makes most sense for the relationship between price and